The generalized gamma distribution

 Quantiles of the generalized gamma distribution

 Although the SAS programmer did not request the quantile function for the generalized gamma distribution, it can be evaluated by using the QUANTILE('GAMMA") function in SAS.
 The details are in the Wikipedia article.
 For completeness, the following DATA step computes the quantiles.
-The graph is not shown, since it is the same as the graph of the cumulative distribution, but with the axes exchanged.
+The graph is not shown, since it is the same as the graph of the cumulative distribution, but with the axes interchanged.

 data GenGammaQuantile;